rockiger/akiee/backlog.md

 ## DOING  As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

-## TODO As a user I want to know the parent node of a task, that I know to which project this task belongs.

-## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them
+## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them;
 - [ ] Due Mark is recognised by the markdown theme and based on org-modes
 - [ ] DEADLINE: <2013-08-24 Sa 11:00>
 - [ ] Entry field allows to set date